Aiming for the top grades at A-level? Here are some tips on how to get them

 Once you’ve got this clear in your mind, put relevant revision sessions into a timetable.
 This gives you something to refer to, as well as a way of seeing how far you've come.

-“My top tip would be to set yourself a timetable that suits you and your working hours,” says Jinesh Timbadia, a BSc Accounting &and Finance student at WBS.
+“My top tip would be to set yourself a timetable that suits you and your working hours,” says Jinesh Timbadia, a BSc Accounting &and Finance student.
 “Diligently follow that timetable and if you feel you are running behind schedule, adjust accordingly.”

 Get this bit done quickly; give yourself a couple of hours to make your timetable, and stick to it.
 The Procrastination Goblin will stalk you throughout your revision, and taking weeks to plan your planning is one of its favourite time-wasting tactics.